gidmoth/freeswitch-connector/README.md

 If you do this, don't forget to run `/api/users/reprov` afterwards, or the provisioningfiles may be inconsistent with the contents of your directory.

+The answer looks like this:

+`{ op: 'restore/directory', done: '', failed: '' }`

+Restoring fails if it could not find the tarball.

 #### `GET: /api/info`